Yahoo's EU regulator orders privacy changes over data breach

 It also must update its data processing contracts and procedures associated with such contracts to comply with data protection law.

-The DPC, which also regulates other online giants such as Facebook and Apple, was not able to fine the company for the breach.
+The DPC, which also regulates other online giants such as Facebook (FB.O) and Apple (AAPL.O), was not able to fine the company for the breach.
 Under a new EU-wide data protection law that came into force last month, it can issue fines of up to 20 million euros or 4 percent of a company’s global turnover.
-(Reporting by Padraic Halpin Editing by Alexandra)